 There is no specific medication pathway for autism, and indeed it may not need to be treated in all patients.
 Recognizing the signs and managing the spikes of the condition may be the best way to deal with it.
 There is a comorbidity of autism with depression, and also with other mental illnesses including ADHD; treating those conditions may alleviate the worst impacts of autism.
 The social difficulties raised by autism may respond to experimental treatments.
-The implications of recent psychedelic news may be interesting to patients and family members.
 For many people, regular counseling is the common-sense path to take.

 Does Autism mainly affect Children?